 The engineers at Google have taken steps to optimize the motion and image stabilization algorithms in their Pixel 2 camera, which has been integrated with PI’s H-860 high-speed hexapod system that accurately simulates motion with 6 degrees of freedom and results in pinpoint-accurate crisp images.

-The world of nano-technology now uses the concept that constant velocity will get you to the destination faster than constantly stopped traffic.
-One technique puts this concept into practice through the use of a fast nano-focus device based on a piezo-ceramic actuator embedded in a flexure guided lens positioning mechanism from PI.
-This technique allows a comprehensive examination of micro well plates within seconds.
-This application note provides an overview of this new approach and the equipment used in this very repeatable process.
+The world of nanotechnology now uses the concept that constant velocity will get you to the destination faster than constantly stopped traffic.
+One technique puts this concept into practice through the use of a fast nano-focus device based on a piezo-ceramic actuator embedded in a flexure guided lens positioning mechanism.

 As advances in computer performance are implemented, extraordinary performance levels will come from the use of silicon photonics, or the integration of optical circuits on semiconductor wafers, instead of the use of electronics.